Learning real-time one-counter automata using polynomially many queries: Learning DROCAs

-Given an observation table, the sets $Pos$ and $Neg$ can be constructed in polynomial time. {Every state of $\Autom$ can add two elements to the set $Operations$ -- one corresponding to the counter-actions on reading letters from counter-value zero and one for counter-actions on reading letters from positive counter-value.
-Hence the cardinality of this set is at most $2|\Autom|$.} \final{In our implementation, we use the algorithm by Dell'Erba et al.~\cite{dfaminer} that uses a SAT solver to learn a minimal separating \dfa.} However, any algorithm {that finds a minimal separating \dfa} will suffice~\cite{heule,Leucker,neidersat}.
+Given an "observation table", the sets $Pos$ and $Neg$ can be constructed in polynomial time. {Every state of $\Autom$ can add two elements to the set $"Operations"$ -- one corresponding to the counter-actions on reading letters from counter value zero and the other for reading letters from positive counter value.
+Hence, the cardinality of this set is at most $2|\Autom|$.} \final{In our implementation, we use the algorithm by Dell'Erba et al.~\cite{dfaminer} that uses a SAT solver to find a minimal separating \dfa.} However, the function \texttt{find\_dfa} can be any algorithm {that finds a minimal separating \dfa}~\cite{heule,Leucker,neidersat}.
+In the next subsection, we observe that $\Dutom_C$ is a "\encodedDFA".